 Catfish hooks are a matter of personal preference and every angler will have their own personal favorite style, size, and brand of hooks.
-Many of these may be specific to the size or species of catfish they target, the techniques they use for catching catfish or even the time of year they’re fishing.
+Many of these may be specific to the size or species of catfish they target, the techniques they use for catching catfish, or even the time of year they’re fishing.

 That wasn’t always the case though as the popularity of circle hooks has really exploded in the last five to ten years.
 There was a time where it was relatively hard to find a catfish angler that actually used circle hooks.